parallelcodefoundry/ParEval-Repo/data/XSBench/naive-gpt-4o-mini-cuda-to-omp/output-1/interactions/README.md.txt

 6. [Citing XSBench](#Citing-XSBench)
 7. [Development Team](#Development-Team)

-XSBench has been implemented in OpenMP with offloading capabilities for use with various accelerator architectures.
+XSBench has been implemented in OpenMP for use with various CPU architectures.

 ## Compilation